jbfavre/docker-vertica/README.md

-# docker images for HPE Vertica
+# docker images for Micro Focus Vertica

 Docker images collection for Vertica database

-Vertica is a column oriented database from HPE.
+Vertica is a column oriented database from Micro Focus.
-It's available with both a free community licence, and an entreprise one.
+It's available with both a free community licence, and an enterprise one.

 ## News